mpapierski/emscripten_test/README.md

 I'm playing around with `emscripten`.
-This is a dummy library which provides some kind of functionality.
+This is a dummy library which provides some kind of functionality I want abuse from JS.

 - Implementing OS functionality in JavaScript
 - Calling C functions from JavaScript